Farthest Frontier: Best City Building Strategy Guide

 Allocating work radius for the hunter

 Work Radius is basically an area assigned to a building in which they do their work.
 They cannot cross the boundaries and move outside the Work Radius.
-Work Radius is independent of the location of the building.
+The work Radius is independent of the location of the building.
 You can have a Work Radius on one side of the map and the building on the other, and you still won’t have any problems with production.

 Secondly, selecting an optimal Work Radius for a building is necessary.
 Buildings specializing in fishing should have their Work Radius placed near the seas.
-Similarly, the hunter’s cabin work radius should be placed in an area where there are animals like deers.
+Similarly, the hunter’s cabin work radius should be placed in an area where there are animals like deer.
 The same goes for every building in Farthest Frontier.

 Furthermore, it isn’t sometimes enough to just set up a Work Radius for a building and then forget about it.
 If the area inside the Work Radius has no more animals to hunt or no more trees to cut, you need to change the Work Radius of their respective buildings in order to keep the production of resources stable.